The fusion of deuterium (D) and tritium (T) atoms has been proven in the laboratory to produce the highest energy gain at the ''lowest'' temperatures.

 Lithium from proven, easily extractable land-based resources would provide a stock sufficient to operate fusion power plants for more than 1,000 years.
 What's more, lithium can be extracted from ocean water, where reserves are practically unlimited (enough to fulfill the world's energy needs for ~ 6 million years).

 Global inventory for tritium is presently around twenty kilos, which ITER will draw upon during its operational phase.
 The concept of "breeding" tritium within the fusion reaction is an important one for the future needs of a large-scale fusion power plant.

-In the deuterium-tritium (D-T) fusion reaction, high energy neutrons are released along with helium atoms.
-These electrically-neutral particles escape the plasma contained within the magnetic fields of the tokamak and are absorbed by the "blanket modules" of the surrounding walls.
-If these blanket modules contain lithium, a reaction occurs: the incoming neutron is absorbed by the lithium atom, which recombines into an atom of tritium and an atom of helium.
+If the blanket modules contain lithium, a reaction occurs: the incoming neutron is absorbed by the lithium atom, which recombines into an atom of tritium and an atom of helium.
 The tritium can then be removed from the blanket and recycled into the plasma as fuel.

-A future fusion plant producing large amounts of power will be required to breed all of its own tritium.
-ITER will test this essential concept of tritium self-sustainment.
+A future fusion plant producing large amounts of power will be required to "breed" all of its own tritium.
+Through its Test Blanket Module (TBM) program, ITER will be the first fusion device to test this essential concept of tritium self-sustainment.

-In fact, a fusion reaction is about four million times more energetic than a chemical reaction such as the burning of coal, oil or gas.
-While a 1,000 MW coal-fired power plant requires 2.7 million tons of coal per year, a fusion plant of the kind envisioned for the second half of this century will only require 250 kilos of fuel per year, half of it deuterium, half of it tritium.
+A fusion reaction is about four million times more energetic than a chemical reaction such as the burning of coal, oil or gas.
+While a 1000 MW coal-fired power plant requires 2.7 million tonnes of coal per year, a fusion plant of the kind envisioned for the second half of this century will only require 250 kilos of fuel per year, half of it deuterium, half of it tritium.